Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes, DM2, Type 2 DM

-The oral glucose tolerance test (OGTT) is more complex than the FPG and may over-diagnose diabetes in people who do not have it.
-Some doctors recommend it as a follow-up after FPG, if the latter test results are normal but the person has symptoms or risk factors of diabetes.
+The OGTT is more complex than the FPG and may over-diagnose diabetes in people who do not have it.
+Some providers recommend it as a follow-up after FPG, if the latter test results are normal but the person has symptoms or risk factors of diabetes.
 The test uses the following procedures:

 - The person first has an FPG test.